 Comparing pricing between Squarespace and Wix can be tough because their tiers are completely different.
-Squarespace has tiers based the on advanced features, users, and ecommerce.
+Squarespace has tiers based on advanced features, users, and eCommerce.
 Wix has several tiers based on a wide range of factors.
 And Wix has a free plan option that includes Wix ads and a subdomain.

 Squarespace has limits email and advanced features with its personal plan.
 It adds transaction-fee free to Basic Commerce, and then adds more ecommerce tools to Advanced Commerce for an online store.

 Wix has very customizable pricing tiers – and has some limits on every tier, even up to VIP.